prashgithub/NUS_ISS_MTech/SystemCodes/runnable/readme.md

-# How to build & run
+# How to build & run a standalone application

 ## Build artifacts
 Build workflow